astronomer/astro-docs/enterprise/v0.13/05_customize-airflow/03_kubepodoperator.md

 #### Add Resources to your Deployment on Astronomer

-The KubernetesPodOperator is entirely powered by the resources allocated to the `Extra Capacity` slider of your deployment's `Configure` page in the [Astronomer UI](https://www.astronomer.io/docs/enterprise/v0.13/deploy/manage-workspaces/) in lieue of needing a Celery Worker (or Scheduler resources for those running the Local Executor).
+The KubernetesPodOperator is entirely powered by the resources allocated to the `Extra Capacity` slider of your deployment's `Configure` page in the [Astronomer UI](https://www.astronomer.io/docs/enterprise/v0.13/deploy/manage-workspaces/) in lieu of needing a Celery Worker (or Scheduler resources for those running the Local Executor).
 Raising the slider will increase your namespace's [resource quota](https://kubernetes.io/docs/concepts/policy/resource-quotas/) such that Airflow has permissions to successfully launch pods within your deployment's namespace.

 > **Note:** Your Airflow Scheduler and Webserver will remain necessary fixed resources that ensure the rest of your tasks can execute and that your deployment stays up and running.